mrtrebuchet/ezsh-labed/README.md

 ./install.sh -c        # only run with '-c' the first time, running multiple times will duplicate history entries
 ```
 This will install the setup under `~/.config/ezsh/`
-Change your terminal's fonts to either "RobotoMono Nerd Font" or "Hack Nerd Font" or "DejaVu Sans Mono Nerd Fonts".
+Change your terminal's fonts to your installed Nerd Font.
-You can also manually install Nerd Fonts of your choice.

 ## Notes
-* Make sure to use any terminal besides QTerminal (default one in kali-xfce), here back space doesn't work for some reason (alt+back does).
-I recommend xfce4-terminal for Kali

-* If you are already using zsh, your zsh config will be backed up to .zshrc-backup-date

-* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts. [discussion](https://github.com/powerline/fonts/issues/185).
-I recommend "RobotoMono Nerd Font"
+* If the text/icons look broken, make sure your terminal is using one of the Nerd fonts.

-* marker's shortcut "Ctr+t" clashed with fzf so I rebound it to "Ctr +b"

 * All oh-my-zsh plugins are installed under ~/.config/ezsh/oh-my-zsh/plugin, Other tools (fzf,marker,todo) are installed in ~/.config/ezsh/

-* If you use Marker, disable zsh-autosuggestions as it has a conflict with Marker (completion looks ugly).
-Add `plugins=(${plugins:#(zsh-autosuggestions)})` into your personal config file to remove it

-* The look of the shell can be very easily customised[https://github.com/bhilburn/powerlevel9k#prompt-customization] by overwriting POWERLEVEL10K settings
-in your personal config file under ~/.config/ezsh/zshrc/ .
-See example setup under example/personal_rc.zsh

-Suggestions about more cool tools are always welcome :)

 ### To Uninstall
 To uninstall simply delete ~/.zshrc and ~/.config/ezsh/.
 The script creates a backup of your original .zshrc in the home folder with the filename indicating it's a backup.
 Rename it back to .zshrc